wooooooooooooooowastaken/mcevzar.github.io/_posts/2017-04-25-Favourite-books-and-websites.md

 <br><br>
 [**HERE**](https://www.bibsonomy.org/user/michelc) you can browse and search all my web browser bookmarks.

 I use tags to mark my bookmarks, so if you want to see more of what I thinks is great stuff on the topic of mathematics, just type "mathematics" and you will get all the links in chronological order with latest at the top.
-I bookmark link everyday, so this is the place where you get my latest favourite things that are not in the Wiki or this post yet.
+I bookmark links everyday, so this is the place where you get my latest favourite things that are not in the Wiki or this post yet.
 <br><br>
 **WEBSITES AND BOOKS TO EMPOWER.**